 That’s not me and unless I get paid to work on talks all year round to get more practice, it never will.

 All this to say: I do only one talk per year that I prepare and practice vigorously for PyCon US (~3,500 attendees in 2017).
-Afterwards I present it at any conference that invites/lets me.
+Afterward, I present it at any conference that invites / lets me.

-The road to PyCon goes in ten phases which I’m gonna outline to you now.
+The road to PyCon goes in ten phases which I’m going to outline to you now.
 Since this article is sort of a diary that spans over almost 12 months, it’s rather on the long side.
-Therefore feel free to consume it in multiple sessions but I believe it’s easy to read and it has plenty of pictures✨!
+Therefore, feel free to consume it in multiple sessions, but I believe it’s easy to read, and it has plenty of pictures✨!

 Phase 1: Idea

-At this point it was very clear to me that this would be a popular topic to talk about1.
+At this point it was obvious to me that this would be a popular topic to talk about1.
 And from this point on I’ve started consciously to collect quotes and material for the talk, adding it to an OmniFocus project.